 As classes continued, I worked through those blocks and things began to happen.

-In one practice session with a classmate, I saw problems with their reproductive area, including the potential for cancer.
+In one practice session with a classmate, I saw problems with their reproductive area, including a potential for cancer.
 I also saw that the physical issues had roots and causes in the emotional relationship with their father.

 I knew nothing about this person.
 When practice was over, they not only confirmed the exact bodily health issues I described, but the family history I saw.